 Plant diseases are harder to spot on houseplants than pest attacks.
-Usually when you do spot a problem, fungi is the major cause.
+Usually, when you do spot a problem, fungi are the major cause.
 Let’s take a look at some of the most common houseplant diseases so you can deal with them promptly.

 Common Diseases of Houseplants